Islandora/islandora_bagit/README.txt

 Extending and customizing the BagIt module
 ==========================================

+Islandora BagIt uses two diffent types of plugins, object plugins and collection plugins.

-Files are added to an Islandora object's Bag by plugins.
-Plugins 1) define the source path for datastream files and their destination paths in the Bag relative to the Bag's 'data' directory, and 2) optionally, rename datastream files or create new files for inclusion in the Bag.
+Object plugins add files to an Islandora object's Bag.
+Object plugins
+1) define the source path for datastream files and their destination paths in the Bag relative to the Bag's 'data' directory, and 2) optionally, rename datastream files or create new files for inclusion in the Bag.

-The module comes with four plugins, one that copies all the datastreams in an Islandora object in the top level of the Bag's 'data' directory, one that creates an Archivematica (http://archivematica.org) transfer Bag, one that illustrates how to create an additional file to add to the Bag, and one that exports the FOXML for an Islandora object.
+The module comes with four object plugins, one that copies all the datastreams in an Islandora object in the top level of the Bag's 'data' directory, one that creates an Archivematica (http://archivematica.org) transfer Bag, one that illustrates how to create an additional file to add to the Bag, and one that exports the FOXML for an Islandora object.

-Multiple plugins may be activated, but they all add files to the same Bag.
+Multiple object plugins may be activated, but they all add files to the same Bag.
 This means you can write a plugin that creates one specific file (for example) and activate it or deactivate it as needed.
 Plugins are fired in the order in which their filenames sort.

-If you have requirements not covered by the supplied plugins, you can use the plugins described above to base your own on.
+If you have requirements not covered by the supplied object plugins, you can use the plugins described above to base your own on.
 If you write your own plugins, follow these guidelines:

-a) Begin plugin filenames with 'plugin_' and end in '.inc'.
+a) Begin plugin filenames with 'plugin_object_' and end in '.inc'.
 b) Every plugin has a function that is named the same as the filename prepended with 'islandora_bagit_', ending in '_init().'
 All init functions take $islandora_object and $tmp_ds_directory parameters.
-c) Plugins must complete all file writing and copying tasks before they return the file's source and destination paths to the Bagit module (in the case of datastream copy plugins).
+c) Plugins must complete all file writing and copying tasks before they return the file's source and destination paths to the Bagit module.
 d) Plugins return FALSE if there is an error in copying or writing files.

+Collection plugins only apply to Bags that contain all the objects in a collecion.
+Whereas object plugins determine what goes in each object-level Bag, collection plugins determine how all the objects that are in a collection-level Bag are arranged in the Bag's 'data' directory.

+The requirements for collection plugins are the same as those for object plugins except for the requirement labelled a) above: collection plugin filenames being with 'plugin_collection_' instead of 'plugin_object_'.

+The module comes with two collection plugins, one that creates a directory for each object in the Bag's 'data' directory, and one that creates an 'odd' and and 'even' subdirectory in the Bag's 'data' directory, and then organizes object-level Bags within those two subdirectories.
+The odd/even plugin is intended to illustrate alternative ways to organize objects within a collection Bag.

 Modifying a Bag from your own modules
 =====================================